Compact Optimization Learning for AC Optimal Power Flow: Computational Experiments

 \subsection{Post-processing: Power Flow}

-One model among five trained models was randomly chosen for testing post-processing approaches and the results were obtained on the same 2,000 test instances.
-Table~\ref{tab:pf_result} reports the constraint violations after applying the power flow model seeded with the predictions from the three models.
+One model among five trained models was randomly chosen for testing post-processing approaches and the results were evaluated on the same 2,000 test instances.
+Table~\ref{tab:pf_result} reports the constraint violations after applying the power flow model seeded with the predictions from the \CL{} and {\sc Plain-Small} models.
 The table also reports the time to solve the power flow problem.
 The results show that \CL{} produces power flow solutions with the smallest constraint violations, sometimes by an order of magnitude.
-The results of \CL{} are particularly impressive on \texttt{6515\_rte}, which is based on the actual French transmission system.
+The results of \CL{} are particularly impressive because the majority of the constraints are satisfied after applying the power flow.
 Note also that the power flow is fast enough to be used during real-time operations, opening interesting avenues for the use of learning and optimization in practice.